Does SEO Matter for High-End B2B Consulting Services?

 Long, complex sales cycles morph over time and can be influenced by a variety of external factors including what’s happening in politics, the financial markets, the environment, and more.
-Any of those factors can trigger the need for additional information gathering, which can result in additional touch points for your brand.
+Any of those factors can trigger the need for additional information gathering, which, if you’ve done your SEO homework, can result in additional touch points for your brand.

-Your goal, then, is to be ubiquitous in search, anticipating questions and concerns that span the entire research and decision making process.
-Even if your company is being considered because it was one of a small handful of firms recommended from within an exclusive industry circle, it’s going to be your consistent presence in search engines that bridges key information gaps and ultimately builds the connection you need to win and retain the business.
+Your goal, then, is to be seemingly ubiquitous in search, anticipating questions and concerns that span the entire research and decision making process of your prospective clients.
+Even if your company is being considered because it was one of a small handful of firms recommended from within an exclusive circle of industry insiders, it’s going to be your consistent presence in search engine results that bridges key information gaps and ultimately builds the connection you need to win and retain the business.

 You’re Targeting the Media, Not Just Clients

 Where do journalists find subject matter experts to cite in your industry?
 While there are a number of great curation tools out there, industry journalists and writers of all kinds still use search engines to find new sources of information, just like the rest of us.
 Make it easy for them to find you.

 Optimizing your client-targeted content helps ensure you’ll be found by the media and potentially receive valuable press coverage, but we recommend taking it a step further by including journalists as one of your target audience personas and writing content directly for them, rather than exclusively targeting potential clients.
 To do that, you basically follow the same steps as you would for a client: understand their needs, create search engine optimized content that satisfies those needs, and let them know about it.